Skip to main content

 • “It's prettier, more fun, better optimized, more interesting, more engaging, and has really good music.”

-• “The game will sometimes freeze for a second or two at a time.”
+• “Performance issues: the game will sometimes freeze for a second or two at a time.”

-• “You're constantly being interrupted to choose minions, relics, and spells, and this can get a little invasive, especially since it doesn't always feel like the choice you're making is gonna change your performance much.”
+• “My main problem with the game is that you're constantly being interrupted to choose minions, relics, and spells, and this can get a little invasive, especially since it doesn't always feel like the choice you're making is going to change your performance much.”

 • stability